Susan Bordo: Philosophical discourse

-Bordo's writing aims to engage audiences beyond the academic sphere while remaining firmly rooted in theoretical frameworks.
-Her work draws on philosophical discourse to examine issues such as rationality, objectivity, and mind-body dualism, situating the body within historical and cultural contexts.
+Bordo has written for both academic and general audiences while remaining rooted in theoretical frameworks.
+Her work draws on philosophical discourse to examine issues such as rationality, objectivity, and mind–body dualism, and considers the body within historical and cultural contexts.
 Bordo argues that throughout history, the body has been constructed as separate from the "true self"—variously conceived as soul, mind, spirit, will, creativity, or freedom—and as an entity that undermines the efforts of that self.
-She traces the concept of the body to writers such as Plato, Augustine of Hippo, and the authors of the Bible, which have portrayed the body as animalistic, appetitive, deceptive, and a prison for the soul.
+In developing her argument, she traces the concept of the body to writers such as Plato, Augustine of Hippo, and authors of the Bible, who Bordo claims have portrayed the body as animalistic, appetitive, deceptive, and a prison for the soul.

 Bordo has examined the dualistic nature of the mind-body relationship through the philosophies of Aristotle, Georg Wilhelm Friedrich Hegel, and René Descartes.
 She has analyzed how binaries such as spirit/matter and male activity/female passivity have historically reinforced gender roles and categorizations.
 According to Bordo, these dualisms have positioned men as aligned with intellect and the mind or spirit, while women have been associated with the body, often the subordinate and negatively connoted term in this dichotomy.